xBLADEx/admin-post-info/README.md

-# admin-post-info
+# Admin Post Info
-WordPress Post Info
+Display the page / post URL and template.